Jack Nicholson filmography

-Jack Nicholson is an American actor, director, producer, and screenwriter who made his film debut in The Cry Baby Killer (1958).
+Jack Nicholson is a retired American actor, director, producer, and screenwriter who made his film debut in The Cry Baby Killer (1958).
 Nicholson is widely regarded as one of the greatest actors of his generation.
 He is also one of the most critically acclaimed: his 12 Academy Award nominations make him the most nominated male actor in the Academy's history.
 He is also a Kennedy Center Honoree and a recipient of the AFI Life Achievement Award and the Golden Globe Cecil B. DeMille Award.

 In the first decade of his acting career, Nicholson had several minor roles in film and television, only having significant parts in independent films.
 Nicholson's breakout role was in the countercultural Easy Rider (1969).
 Nicholson next appeared in Five Easy Pieces (1970).
 He then starred in the comedy-drama Carnal Knowledge (1971).
 His performance in The Last Detail (1973) garnered him the Cannes Best Actor Award.
 For his performance in the Roman Polanski-directed Chinatown (1974), he was awarded the Golden Globe Award for Best Actor – Motion Picture Drama.
 He then portrayed Randle McMurphy in the Miloš Forman-directed One Flew Over the Cuckoo's Nest (1975), which won Best Picture and garnered him the Academy Award for Best Actor and Golden Globe Award for Best Actor – Motion Picture Drama.
 In 1976, he starred in the film adaptation of F. Scott Fitzgerald's The Last Tycoon (1941).
 Also that year, Nicholson costarred with Marlon Brando in the western The Missouri Breaks.
 In 1978, Nicholson directed and starred in another western, Goin' South.